neeraj-r-rugi/Vinayaka-Home-Server/README.md

 - **Browse Directories**: Click on folder names (marked with `/`) to navigate into them
 - **Download Files**: Click on file names to view or download them
-- **Download Folders**: Use "📦 Download Folder as ZIP" to download entire directories
+- **Download Folders**: Use "📦 Download Folder as ZIP" to download entire directories (excluded directories and subdirectories will not be included)
-- **Go Back**: Use "🔼 Up One Directory" to go back to the parent directory
+- **Go Back**: Use "⬆️ Up One Directory" to go back to the parent directory
-- **Return Home**: Click "⬅️ Return Home" to go back to the base directory
+- **Return Home**: Click "🏠 Return Home" to go back to the base directory
 - **Breadcrumb Navigation**: Use the path navigation at the top to jump to any parent directory

 ## Security Features